markm1206/RaBbLE/README.md

 ## Overview

 This is a modular, lightweight animated face frontend designed as the visual interface for **RABBLE**, a voice-enabled AI assistant agent optimized for edge system deployment.
 The face serves as an intuitive, expressive way for RABBLE to communicate through animated visual feedback, complementing voice interactions with emotional expressions and real-time audio visualization.
-It now includes a pluggable speech-to-text transcription engine and a dynamic, real-time word display system.
+It now includes a pluggable speech-to-text transcription engine, a dynamic, real-time word display system, and an extensible LLM agent integration.

 ![RABBLE Animated Face Demo](RabbleAnimationV0.2.0.gif)